AmiineA/Project-SequenceCognition/README.md

 ## Experimental Design

-The session si divided into two phases:
+The session is divided into two phases:
 1. Training: 2 simple sequences (Line, Snake) to familiarize the participant with the interface.
 2. Test : 8 different sequences of increasing compexity.